Contact Us

 Is there any documentation required for my human and I to fly?

 Your human needs to have valid identification, so please make sure not to chew their state-issued ID or passports…no matter how delicious they look.
 Dogs are required to have up-to-date vaccination records.
 If you don’t know what a vaccination is, it’s best not to ask.
 Our crew will reach out to your human after they book the flight to gather additional information about your size, any allergies, and your socialization preferences.
-For your human: International destinations require documents certifying rabies vaccination records and microchip compliance.
-When flying to the UK, they require proof of tapeworm mediation before taking off.
-Our BARK Air Concierge will reach out to you to guide you through the process.

 Are you planning on adding more routes?